smebberson/docker-alpine/alpine-consul/README.md

 - s6 will automatically start Consul for you
 - if Consul dies, it will automatically be restarted
-- [consul-template][consul-template] is provided and automatically started if templates are provided.

 All configuration has been defined in the `root/etc/consul/conf.d/bootstrap/config.json` file (relative to this directory).

 To customise configuration for `consul`, replace the file at `root/etc/consul/conf.d/bootstrap/config.json` with your own configuration.

 To customise the start script for `consul`, replace the file at `root/etc/services.d/consul/run` with your own start script.

-To use [consul-template][consul-template] simply add your templates to `root/etc/consul-template/templates/my-service/` and then make `consul-template` configuration aware of your templates by adding a configuration file in `root/etc/consul-template/conf.d/my-service` (use sub folders to make `VOLUME /etc/consul-template/templates/my-service` possible).

 [s6]: http://www.skarnet.org/software/s6/
 [logentries]: https://logentries.com/